forem/forem/docs/getting-started/start-app.md

 [Overmind][overmind] lets you easily step through the Rails application in a debugging session.

-If you use `binding.pry` to set a breakpoint in the method you're trying to debug the application will then halt its execution there.
-You can then connect to the web server by opening a separate terminal window and by typing:
+Using the `pry` gem, you can add a `binding.pry` to set a breakpoint in the method you're trying to debug; the application will halt its execution there.
+You can then connect to the web server by opening a separate terminal window and typing:

 ```shell
 overmind c web